vhscom/hyperdrive/src/readme.txt

 == Changelog ==

+**1.0.0-beta.4**

+* Creates a wormhole in the fabric of spacetime.

 **1.0.0-beta.3**

-* Enhanced thruster stability for multidimensional flight.
+* Enhanced thruster stability for interplanetary space flight.

 **1.0.0-beta.2**